The Ratings Game: Production

 The Ratings Game was the first original movie financed by Showtime.
 The feature also marks Danny DeVito's film directing debut.
-The film garnered a WGA Award for Best Original TV Comedy Movie, and an International TV Movie Festival Award for Best Comedy.
-Writers Michael Barrie and Jim Mulholland also won a Writers Guild Award for their script.
+Writers Michael Barrie and Jim Mulholland won a Writers Guild of America Award for Best Original TV Comedy Movie at the 39th Writers Guild of America Awards and the film won an International TV Movie Festival Award for Best Comedy.

 Jerry Seinfeld makes an early appearance in the cast of the film in a one-line part.
-(His future Seinfeld co-star Michael Richards also appears in a slightly larger role; the two share no scenes together.)
+His future Seinfeld co-star Michael Richards also appears in a slightly larger role; the two share no scenes together.

 Home media

 The Ratings Game was issued on VHS and Laserdisc by Paramount Home Video.

 On July 19, 2016, Olive Films, a boutique distributor of classic and independent films, released The Ratings Game on DVD and Blu-Ray.
-It is a premium packaged "Special Edition" that has been restored in full HD from the one print in existence.
+It is a premium packaged Special Edition that has been restored in full HD from the one print in existence.
 The discs also include as extras the four short films directed by Danny DeVito prior to making his feature directing debut with The Ratings Game.
 Other special features include a behind-the-scenes featurette, the original trailer and some deleted scenes.
 It also includes a 28-page collectors booklet with detailed liner notes and art from the film.

 A poor-quality bootleg version of this film has been widely distributed as The Mogul.